anjaghub/datascience_project_2023/README.md

 Time: Summer term 2023

-Download data from [kaggle](https://www.kaggle.com/datasets/pavellexyr/the-reddit-climate-change-dataset) and place in data folder.
+Download data from [kaggle](https://www.kaggle.com/datasets/pavellexyr/the-reddit-climate-change-dataset) and place in a folder "data" in working directory.